RichardRed0x/politeia-digest/issue-049.md

 ## About this issue

-Snapshot of Politeia data for this issue is based on this commit.

 Content for this edition was authored by @richardred with fixes from @degeri and @davecgh.

 Image credit: @30000fps